V-Sekai/manuals/virtual_worlds_guide/present-guide-template.md

-# This enhancement solves a metaverse usage limitation
+# This guide solves a metaverse usage limitation

 ## Metadata